thavlik/machine-learning-portfolio/experiments/graphics/README.md

 Target image is on the left, model output is on the right.

 Unsurprisingly, use of MSE without a progressive growing strategy yields only blurry messes.
+Further work is required to simplify image synthesis early in training.

 ## TODO
 - implement progressive growing